evervault/evervault-python/README.md

 ### evervault.create_run_token()

 `evervault.create_run_token()` creates a single use, time bound token for invoking a function.
+An API Key with the `create Run Token` permission must be used to perform this operation.

 ```python
 evervault.create_run_token(function_name = str, data = dict)